vavr-io/vavr-beanvalidation2/README.md

 ```

 For the bean validation service provider to pick it up the constraints must be registered.
-Add the following to your `validation.xml` or via java config of your validation provider:
+Add the following to your `validation.xml`:

 ```xml
 ...